-7.16.1.1.2 If there is no mutual agreement, the contract faculty member and the DTC shall each select one course to be visited and/or specific class meeting to be observed.
+7.19.1.1.2 If there is no mutual agreement, the contract faculty member and the DTC shall each select one course to be visited and/or specific class meeting to be observed.

-7.16.1.2 For non-teaching faculty, the time, place, and manner of observation of the service or services to be evaluated shall be mutually agreed to by the contract faculty member and the DTC at least two observations of services shall be conducted.
+7.19.1.2 For non-teaching faculty, the time, place, and manner of observation of the service or services to be evaluated shall be mutually agreed to by the contract faculty member and the DTC.
+Each evaluator will conduct at least two observations of services.

-7.16.2 Student evaluations shall be conducted in accordance with the provisions of sections 7.6 and 7.6.1 inclusive.
+7.19.2 Student evaluations shall be conducted in accordance with the provisions of sections 7.6 and 7.6.1 inclusive.

-7.16.3 The management evaluation shall be conducted in accordance with the provisions of sections 7.8 through 7.11, inclusive.
+7.19.3 The assigned administrative evaluation shall be conducted in accordance with the provisions of sections 7.8 through 7.13, inclusive.

-7.16.4 The DTC will consider the following information to be provided by the contract faculty member:
+7.19.4 The DTC will consider the following information to be provided by the contract faculty member: